xharris/blankejs/love2d/lua/blanke/docs/repeater.md

 `local rpt_name = Repeater(texture, [options])`

-* texture can be an Image / Canvas / Entity
+* texture can be an Image / Canvas / Entity / Sprite
 * options is an optional table containing Particle Properties listed below

 # Props